-Canva is fab for creating quick graphics and if you use your own elements, like your photos or screenshots from your website, it’s free.
+Canva is great for creating quick graphics and if you use your own elements, like your photos or screenshots from your website, it’s the basic version is free.

 Boxshot King is my go-to tool to make my iPad/eBook images.

-You can create the cover yourself in the program or you can upload your own images and it will put the image in an iPad/computer screen/book/cd/anything you want basically.
+You can create the cover yourself in the program or you can upload your own images and it will put the image in an iPad/computer screen/book/cd/anything you want.

-It’s a little clunky but it’s cheaper than paying someone to do it for you and the results look pretty rad.
+It’s a little clunky but it’s cheaper than paying someone to do it for you and the results look great.

 I love the way it makes my Business Idea Starter Kit look in the iPad frame.